Screening material (due by December 1st)

 How to prepare for your on-campus audition

-- Check your audition repertoire requirements early.
+- Check your audition repertoire requirements (see tab above).
 Choose material that you are comfortable playing and that showcases your musicianship and technical proficiency.

 - Prepare to be interviewed about your experience and your educational and professional goals.

-- You must bring a list of pieces to be performed, including études and ensemble music, to the audition.
-Jazz applicants: In addition, bring copies of your music.
+- Jazz applicants: In addition, bring copies of your music.

-- The panel may interrupt your audition at any point in a piece to ensure that auditions proceed on schedule.
+- The panel may interrupt your audition at any moment in a piece to ensure that auditions proceed on schedule.

 Check uApply for your individual audition date, time, location, and accompanist information.